Project management

 • Project board (Trello, GitHub Projects, etc.): track tasks visually with columns like "To Do," "In Progress," and "Done"

-Complete CPHS training before next week's class so your group can begin data collection on time.
+Complete the training before Monday so your group can begin data collection on time.